optimization-for-data-driven-science/FERMI/README.md

 ## Fair Toxic Comment Classification
-We apply FERMI to the Toxic Comment Classification dataset where the underlying task is to predict whether a given published comment in social media is toxic.
-The sensitive attribute is religion that is binarized into two groups: Christians in one group; Muslims and Jews in the other group.
-Training a neural network without considering fairness leads to higher false positive rate for the Jew-Muslim group.
+We apply FERMI to the Toxic Comment Classification dataset, where the underlying task is to predict whether a given published comment in social media is toxic.
+The sensitive attribute is religion that is binarized into two groups: Christians in one group and Muslims and Jews in the other group.
+Training a neural network without considering fairness leads to a higher false positive rate for the Jew-Muslim group.
 FERMI reduces the false positive rate gap between two religious groups.
 Please see the notebook Toxic_Comment.ipynb notebook for the implementation.